 Must report volunteer hours served each month.

-Must attend a required training to learn about rearing cage setup, data collection protocols, and reporting on either May 13 or May 20.
+Must attend a required training to learn about rearing cage setup, data collection protocols, and reporting on May 13.

 Must be able to follow all directions and standard operating procedures, and perform assigned tasks.